rapiz1/catp/README.md

 So it should work for most applications.
 It's not wise to `catp` an IO-sensitive application for a long time since it slows down the syscall.

 `catp` requires `ptrace` privilege to run, which in most systems means root.

+## Platform

+Currently only x86_64 Linux is supported.